-Power-control button shield: You can install this circular disk over the power-control button to prevent accidental manual power-off.
+Power-control button shield: You can install this circular disk over the powercontrol button to prevent accidental manual power-off.
 This disk is provided with your server.

-Power-control button: Press this button to manually turn the server on or off.
+Power-control button: Press this button to manually shut down and turn off the server.

 Reset button: Press this button to reset the server and run the power-on self-test (POST).
+You might need to use a pen or the end of a straightened paper clip to press the button.

 Operator information panel: The lights on this panel give status information for your server.
-See "Operator information panel" on page 7 for more information.
+See "Operator information panel" on page 8 for more information.